 during shutdown again.
 Apparently the problem hasn't been fixed."

 For G5 owners, CHUD Tools Hardware preferences pane was a popular way to stop the G5 power supply squealing/chirping noises by disabling "Nap" mode.
-(Although as noted on that page, Apple reportedly does not recommend doing that.)
+(Although Apple reportedly does not recommend doing that.)